HerbCaudill/herbcaudill.com/content/posts/20230101-establishing-trust-in-a-world-without-servers.md

 We've solved the problem of verifying Bob's identity the very first time he shows up to join the team.
 But that's a one-time thing.
 How are we going to authenticate Bob the rest of the time?

-When I log on to Trello, I know it's really Trello on the other end because I typed in `trello.com`.
+When I log on to Trello, I know it's really Trello on the other end because I typed in `trello.com` (and I trust the domain name system to send me to a Trello server).
 Trello knows it's really me because I logged in with my email and the password they have on record for me.

 When someone tries to connect directly to Alice's computer, saying they're Bob, how does Alice know it's not an impostor --- Eve, for example?